odundar/simple_cpp_logger/README.md

 # simple_cpp_logger

-This is a very straight forward single header CPP logger intended to reuse for basic projects to log messages on Console or determined file with determined message level including file name and line number.
+This is a very straight forward CPP logger intended to reuse for basic projects to log messages on Console or determined file with determined message level including file name and line number.

 ## Integration